YeshwantBhat/GettingCleaningData/CodeBook.md

 24 tBodyGyrostdZ     - Mean value of std of Body angular velocity in Z-Axis and time domain.

-25 tBodyGyroJerkmeanX
+25 tBodyGyroJerkmeanX - Mean value of Body jerk in X-Axis and time domain.

-26 tBodyGyroJerkmeanY
+26 tBodyGyroJerkmeanY - Mean value of Body jerk in Y-Axis and time domain.

-27 tBodyGyroJerkmeanZ
+27 tBodyGyroJerkmeanZ - Mean value of Body jerk in Z-Axis and time domain.

-28 tBodyGyroJerkstdX
+28 tBodyGyroJerkstdX  - Mean value of std of Body jerk in X-Axis and time domain.

-29 tBodyGyroJerkstdY
+29 tBodyGyroJerkstdY  - Mean value of std of Body jerk in Y-Axis and time domain.

-30 tBodyGyroJerkstdZ
+30 tBodyGyroJerkstdZ  - Mean value of std of Body jerk in Z-Axis and time domain.

-31 tBodyAccMagmean
+31 tBodyAccMagmean    - Mean value of Body acceleration Euclidean norm in time domain.

-32 tBodyAccMagstd
+32 tBodyAccMagstd     - Mean value of std of Body acceleration Euclidean norm in time domain.

 33 tGravityAccMagmean